Check out the first and third parts of this series–Part 1: Calendar Time and Part 3: Letter of the Week Activities.

 Then we make the sound.
 “R says rrrrrr like rrrrrrainbow and rrrrrring,” pointing to the flashcards.
 “What other words do you know that start with the rrrrrr sound?”

-My four-year-old is great at this game and usually comes up with all sorts of words.
+My boys are great at this game and together we come up with all sorts of words.
 “Run!
 Race!
 Rain!
 Rake!
-Right!” and we also list any friends or family members we know whose names start with that letter.
+Right!”
+We also list any friends or family members we know whose names start with that letter.
 As a bonus, I also explain that we use the big R for names and the little r for everything else.

 - Shape: I made these shape cards myself, simply with a sharpie on 5×7 index cards.
-I have eight in total that we rotate between: circle, triangle, square, rectangle, star, heart, oval, and octagon.
+I have eleven in total that we rotate between: circle, triangle, square, rectangle, star, heart, oval, octagon, pentagon, hexagon, and trapezoid.

 Like the letter, we talk about the shape and trace it on the card.
 For round shapes (circle, oval, heart), we draw it in the air with our Pointing Sticks.
 For straight shapes (square, rectangle, triangle), we arrange our sticks on the floor to make that shape.

-Since I only have eight shapes we obviously go through them way faster than we do the 26 letters of the alphabet.
 I keep a pencil in my storage box and on every Monday, when I switch out the Board for new cards, I make a small tally mark on the back of these shape cards indicating how many times we’ve reviewed them.
-There are some shapes that simply won’t coordinate at all with that week’s letter, and on those weeks I choose a shape that we’ve learned the least, based on the tally marks on their backs.
+There are some shapes that simply won’t coordinate at all with that week’s letter or number, and on those weeks I choose a shape that we’ve learned the least, based on the tally marks on their backs.

 - Color: I also made these color cards by cutting out colored cardstock into 4×6 rectangles and writing on them with a sharpie.
-I have ten colors: red, orange, yellow, green, blue, purple, pink, brown, black, and white.
+I have twelve colors: red, orange, yellow, green, blue, purple, pink, brown, tan, gray, black, and white.

-Also like the shapes, some colors simply won’t coordinate with some letters, and so I also mark the backs of my color cards with tally marks to keep track of which ones we’ve learned the most.
-Sometimes I let my boys pick a color for that week, and therefore their favorites have way more marks than some of the others.
+Like the shapes, I also mark the backs of my color cards with tally marks to keep track of which ones we’ve learned the most.
+Sometimes (if we’re can’t coordinate with the color) I let my boys pick a color for that week, and therefore their favorites have way more marks than some of the others.

 - Number: we were gifted these number flashcards for Christmas last year by my mother-in-law.
 The set includes two cards for each number, one with the actual number written, and the other with that number of animals.
-I have the numbers 1-25.
+I have the numbers 1-25, but for Pre-Preschool we’re only learning numbers 1-10.

 The numbers simply go up every week until we run out and start over at 1 again.
 Just like the letter, we talk about the shape of the number and usually draw it in the air with our Pointing Sticks.
 Then we count the animals on the coordinating card.